Withdraw a Foreign Alabama LLC or Corporation

 How do I file my foreign business withdrawal forms in Alabama?

 Foreign withdrawal forms can be filed online with Alabama Online Services, or by mail.
-Alabama’s Secretary of State requests that you mail two copies of the completed form along with a self-addressed, stamped envelope to:
+Alabama’s Secretary of State requests that, if filing by mail, you include two copies of the completed form, along with a self-addressed, stamped envelope to:

 Alabama Secretary of State